redhatdemocentral/rhcs-client-onboarding-demo/README.md

    $ ./init.sh 192.168.99.100  # example for OpenShift Container Platform
 ```

-Follow output on console for details before you start the next section to run the demo script.
+See next section for how to run through this demo.

 Running demo